GeorgeH23/depo-pc/README.md

 - BUG: Missing favicon
    - I have created a favicon for my project and added it to my head element from base.html file
 - BUG: Missing server error pages
-   - I have create custom erros pageas and integrated them in the project
+   - I have create custom erros pages and integrated them in the project
 - BUG: History order display issue
    - I fixed by ordering the Orders list based on email address, by default was after userprofile.
 And because the userprofile is null when the user order a product without to be logged in, then the connection between orders is lost.
 ---